 How it all began

-Formed by Pacific Island nations, for Pacific Islands nations, ‘the Hub’ helps find the data, resources and expertise that is needed to implement their climate targets - the ‘Nationally Determined Contributions’ (NDCs) set by the Paris Agreement.
+Formed by Pacific Island nations, for Pacific Islands nations, ‘the Hub’ helps find the data, resources, and expertise that is needed to implement their climate targets - the ‘Nationally Determined Contributions (NDCs) set by the Paris Agreement.
+The Paris Agreement represents a collective effort to limit the rise of global temperatures to 1.5 degrees celsius.

 The Hub works in contribution to the NDC Partnership, a global coalition of countries and institutions collaborating to drive transformational climate action through sustainable development.